briancaffey/RedLM/ARTICLE.md

 RedLM consists of two parts: a web UI built with Vue 3 using the Nuxt Framework and a backend API built with Python, FastAPI and LlamaIndex.
 There are lots of great tools for building full-stack AI applications such as Gradio and Streamlit, but I wanted to build with the web tools that I’m most familiar with and that provide the most flexibility.
 These frameworks (Nuxt and FastAPI) are simple and effective and they allowed me to develop quickly.
 Most of the code for this project was written by AI.
 I used OpenAI’s ChatGPT 4o, Anthropic’s Claude 3.5 Sonnet and 01.AI’s Yi-1.5-9B-Chat model.
 In my development process with AI, I prompted for one logical piece of the application at a time, such as one API route, one Vue component, one pinia store or one utility function, for example.

 This project embraces a hybrid AI inference model, meaning that the AI inference can be done either on local RTX PCs or using NVIDIA’s Cloud APIs from `build.nvidia.com` depending on configuration via environment variables.
 I used PCs with NVIDIA GeForce RTX 4090 GPUs to do inference with language and vision models, and with a change of configuration, I was able to do similar inference using NVIDIA’s API endpoints.
+This allowed me to develop the project both on powerful RTX desktop workstations and Mac laptops.

 ## Translating Dream of the Red Chamber with TensorRT-LLM

 Translation is often mentioned as one of the capabilities of bilingual LLMs from China.
 I wanted to try translating this book from Chinese to English, but I also wanted to better understand the meaning of the original text written in vernacular Chinese.
-Written vernacular Chinese is essentially a form of Chinese that closely resembles spoken Chinese.
+Written vernacular Chinese is essentially a form of Chinese that closely resembles the way Chinese was spoken in imperial China by common people.
 The use of Baihua in literary works marked a significant cultural shift that started to make literature and eduction more accessible.
 Before the emrgence of written vernacular Chinese, Chinese literature was dominated by Classical Chinese (Wenyanwen) which is a more consice, ambiguous and specialized for of languages that assumes an understanding of ancient texts and Confucian classics.
+The difference between vernacular Chinese and modern Mandarin Chinese is somewhat analogous to the different between Shakespearian English (Early Modern English) and Modern English.

 Chinese large language models are well versed in Classical Chinese, written Chinese vernacular and modern Mandarin Chinese.
-I decided to try rewrite the original text in simple, modern Mandarin Chinese and then using this new modern Mandarin version, translate the story into English.
+I decided to rewrite the original vernacular text in simple, modern Mandarin Chinese and then using this new modern Mandarin version, translate the story into English.

 Dream of the Red Chamber is a large book.
 It is composed of over 800,000 Chinese characters, using 4303 unique Chinese characters.
 It has 120 chapters and a total of 3996 paragraphs.
 Here is a histogram showing the number of characters per paragraph.

 ![Paragraph lengths](/static/redlm/paragraphs.png)

 I rented a large multi-GPU instance from AWS using some of the credits I get as a member of the AWS Community Builders program.
 The g5.12xlarge instance I selected has 4 A10G Tensor Core GPUs.
 The TensorRT-LLM LLM API is a relatively new part of the TensorRT-LLM library.
 It provides a very simple, high-level interface for doing inference.
 Following the [LLM Generate Distributed example](https://nvidia.github.io/TensorRT-LLM/llm-api-examples/llm_generate_distributed.html) from the TensorRT-LLM documentation, I was able to translate the entire book into simple Mandarin and then from Mandarin into English in about an hour and 15 minutes.
+The `tensor_parallel_size` option in the LLM API allows for distributed inference, this meant that up to 4 paragraphs could be translated at the same time on different GPUs on the same EC2 instance.

 ```
 Translating: data/book/22.json